-Japan's Parliament elects former diplomat Kishida as new PM
+Japan's parliament elects former diplomat Kishida as new PM

 He'll also have to ensure Japan's health care systems, vaccination campaign and other virus measures are ready for a possible resurgence of COVID-19 in winter, while gradually normalizing social and economic activity.

 Kishida said last week that his top priority would be the economy.
-Kishida’s “new capitalism” is largely a continuation of Abe’s economic policies.
-He aims to raise income of more people and create a cycle of growth and distribution.
+His “new capitalism” is largely a continuation of Abe’s economic policies but he aims to raise incomes.

-A third-generation politician, Kishida was first elected to Parliament in 1993 representing Hiroshima and is an advocate for nuclear disarmament.
-He escorted former President Barack Obama during his 2016 visit to the city that, along with Nagasaki, was destroyed in U.S. atomic bombings in the closing days of World War II.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.